friskipradana/friskipradana/README.md

 - Firebase, mongo, mysql, Heroku

 ### Currently learning
-- Try Create a software for microcontroller arduino avr 8 bit and esp 32 bit using c++ language
+- Try Create a software or Program for microcontroller arduino avr 8 bit and esp 32 bit using c++ language
 - Try Create schematic & wiring component pcb
 - Try Design board PCB Layout for minimum system IC ATMEGA and ESP
 - Make Product to solve a problem using microcontroler